Kristina01111000/Drws_site/README.md

 6/11
 For next week:
-Make staging site main site
+Make staging site main site -> only when its ready
 He will send me text to put on the images that are on 4elifestyle, Find the images on bigstock, download them
 Change the 4 element personhood score to the 4 element balance score (only on homepage for now)